Hanko/Inkan: A Guide to the World of Japanese Signature Seals

-If you are a foreigner who is planning to live in Japan for a while, you will probably have to set up a bank account and apply for a phone and public utilities.
-When you sign an application form, you may notice that the space to sign is really small.
-The reason for this is that when a person "signs" an official Japanese document in Japan, they use a personal name stamp called "Hanko" or "Inkan" in the small space instead of using a written signature like in most other countries.
-The most important type of hanko is the registered seal, which is called a "Jitsu-in (means the real seal)", and is used for serious contractual matters such as a contract for a mortgage loan when purchasing a house.
-The Jitsu-in is the legal seal which is registered at the local government office.
-It is usually used with in combination with the registration certificate, which is called an "Inkan Shomeisho (Certificate of a seal registration)".
-The inkan shomeisho can be obtained at a ward office and attached to the sealed contract document.
+This article will explain the meaning of "hanko," how to buy and use one.
+If you are a foreigner who is planning to live in Japan for a while, you will probably have to set up a bank account as well as apply for a phone and public utilities.
+When signing an application form, you may notice that the space provided for signature is quite small.
+The reason for this is that when a person "signs" an official document in Japan, they use a personal name stamp called a "hanko" or an "inkan" instead of a written signature like in most other countries.

-In everyday life in Japan today, the following three types of seals are usually used:
+In everyday life in Japan, the following three types of seals are usually used:

 (means a hanko for casual informal acceptance or acknowledgment):

-This is an unofficial unregistered personal seal used for acknowledging things such as for receiving packages of home-delivery service and for "Kairanban" which is a shared group notice and information in the neighborhood.
+This is an unofficial, unregistered personal seal used in situations such as receiving home-delivery service packages and for "kairanban," which is a shared neighborhood notice.

-A rubber stamp or one that is mass produced with inexpensive material is generally used for this hanko.
+A rubber stamp or one that is mass produced with inexpensive materials is generally used for this type of hanko.

-Because it may be commonly used by all family members, most times only the last name is chiseled for it, or even a nick name may be sometimes used for a personal hanko.
-These mass-produced, identical, and non-official seals are basically not valid for either the banks or formal contracts.
+Because it may be commonly used by all family members, most times only the last name is chiseled for it, though even a nick name may occasionally be used.
+These mass-produced, identical, and non-official seals are basically not valid for banks or formal contracts.

 (means a hanko for your bank accounts):

-This is an official seal used for identity verification procedures (confirmation of identity) at a bank, which is registered at the bank when opening an account.
-The seal is used when you apply for automatic withdrawal of the monthly charges of electricity, gas, and water from your bank account, and when you withdraw some cash at the bank teller counter.
+This is an official seal used for identity verification procedures (confirmation of identity) at a bank, and it is registered with the bank when an account is opened.
+The seal is used when you apply for automatic withdrawal of the monthly charges of electricity, gas, and water from your bank account, as well as for withdrawing some cash from the bank teller counter.
 At each time of such transactions, the bank teller collates the seal impression you registered.
-Therefore, a seal with too small an imprint or too casual a seal are inappropriate, and it is recommended that "Ginko-in" should be different from "Mitome-in" which may be commonly used by the family members.
-It is advisable that you should choose a middle sized seal with 13.5-15mm diameter and with chiseled name letters appropriate for your identity verification.
+Therefore, a seal that is too small or casual is inappropriate.
+It is recommended that "ginko-in" should be different from "mitome-in," which may be commonly used by the family members.
+It is advisable to use a middle-sized seal with 13.5-15mm diameter, and with engraved name letters appropriate for your identity verification.
 For further details please ask your bank or other financial institutions.

 (means the "real" registered hanko):